thibaut-neoledge/azure-docs.fr-fr/articles/app-service-mobile/app-service-mobile-xamarin-forms-get-started-push.md

 	    }
 	    catch (Java.Net.MalformedURLException)
 	    {
-	        CreateAndShowDialog("There was an error creating the Mobile Service.
-Verify the URL", "Error");
+	        CreateAndShowDialog("There was an error creating the client.
+Verify the URL.", "Error");
 	    }
 	    catch (Exception e)
 	    {